The Jon Dore Television Show: Episode format

-As the real-life interviews which help to forward the story end, they are usually closed-off with Jon Dore and the crew exiting or on set of the location, with Jon often breaking the fourth wall and becoming heavily camera conscious, adverse to the conventional methodology of standard contemporary reality TV shows (such as Kathy Griffin's My Life on the D-List, which follows a similar albeit fully non-fictional format accompanying little camera-interaction).
-Also, further adding to the oft increasingly confusing presentation of each episode, Jon Dore is seen discussing a joke or plot element with the writers in an apparent "writer's room," referencing a concurrent or preceding episode element, and the path and discussion that involved its inception into the final episode.
+As the real-life interviews which help to forward the story end, they are usually closed-off with Dore and the crew exiting or on set of the location, with Dore often breaking the fourth wall and becoming heavily camera conscious, adverse to the conventional methodology of standard contemporary reality TV shows (such as Kathy Griffin's My Life on the D-List, which follows a similar albeit fully non-fictional format accompanying little camera-interaction).
+Also, further adding to the oft increasingly confusing presentation of each episode, Dore is seen discussing a joke or plot element with the writers in an apparent "writer's room", referencing a concurrent or preceding episode element, and the path and discussion that involved its inception into the final episode.

-At the end of each show, Jon is shown contemplating the events of the episode and explaining his feelings about them to the audience.
+At the end of each show, Dore is shown contemplating the events of the episode and explaining his feelings about them to the audience.
 The host closes every episode with the phrase "I'm Jon Dore, thank you for watching television".

 Jon Dore has confirmed that the show has been canceled, reruns occasionally air on The Comedy Network and IFC.